-Throttle on demand is just like a scooter or motorbike; pull the throttle and off you go with no peddling required.
+Throttle on demand is just like a scooter or motorbike; pull the throttle and off you go without pedaling required.
 Some E-Bikes with throttle on demand do not have pedals and will not operate when the battery is dead.
-This means if your battery dies you do not have the option to peddle like you would with a peddle assist bike.
+This means if your battery dies you do not have the option to peddle like you would with a pedal assist bike.

 The two types of E-bike have the same basic features, a motor, a battery, and a control system.
 Both require good maintenance practices to get the most out of your E-bike.
 A common complaint from people that commute to work on their bike is that they get sweaty on the way to work.
 An E-Bike can really help with that and make your ride to work a joy.

 Keeping your E-Bike in top shape is more important than on a regular bike.
-On a regular bike, if a few things are not quite right, you just have to peddle harder, but a poorly tuned E-bike can dramatically affect the battery life and power range.
+On a regular bike, if a few things are not quite right, you just have to pedal harder, but a poorly tuned E-bike can dramatically affect the battery life and power range.
 Not only that but most E-bike cost much more than your average bike, and you will want to maintain your investment to get the most out of it.